-Accrued annual leave represents the amount of annual leave earned by the NRC employees but not yet taken.
+This category includes the amount of accrued annual leave earned by the NRC employees, but not yet taken; and contingent liabilities which have the probable likelihood of an adverse outcome.

 L. CONTINGENCIES

 Contingent liabilities are those for which the existence or amount of the liability cannot be determined with certainty pending the outcome of future events.
 The uncertainty should ultimately be resolved when one or more future events occur or fail to occur.
 Accounting treatment of the contingency depends on if the likely outcome is considered probable, reasonably possible, or remote.